Using Causality for Enhanced Prediction of Web Traffic Time Series: Related Work

+Recent advancements in neural network architectures have significantly enhanced temporal modeling capabilities.
+Neural network approaches for time series forecasting can be categorized into five paradigms~\cite{wangtimemixer, tan2024language}: RNN-based, CNN-based, Transformer-based, MLP-based, and large language model (LLM)-based methods.
+Empirical methods often integrate components from the aforementioned categories, utilizing specific designs to effectively capture critical temporal features~\cite{wangtimemixer}.
+These specific designs incorporate series decomposition, multi-periodicity analysis, and multi-scale mixing architectures.
 For series decomposition, Autoformer~\cite{wu2021autoformer} introduces a decomposition block based on moving averages, enabling the separation of complex temporal variations into seasonal and trend components.
 Building on this foundation, DLinear~\cite{zeng2023transformers} utilizes series decomposition as a preprocessing step prior to performing linear regression.
 Crossformer~\cite{zhang2023crossformer} segments time series data into subseries-level patches and employs a Two-Stage Attention layer to effectively model cross-time and cross-variable dependencies within each patch. iTransformer~\cite{liuitransformer} leverages the global representation of entire series and applies attention mechanisms to these series-wise representations, facilitating the capture of multivariate correlations.
 TimeXer~\cite{wang2024timexer} integrates external information into the Transformer architecture through a carefully designed embedding strategy, allowing the inclusion of external information into patch-wise representations of endogenous series.
 In the context of multi-periodicity, NBEATS~\cite{oreshkinn} employs multiple trigonometric basis functions to model time series, providing a robust framework for handling periodic patterns.
 Similarly, TimesNet~\cite{wutimesnet} applies Fourier Transform to decompose time series into components of varying periodic lengths and utilizes a modular architecture to process these decomposed components effectively.
 With respect to multi-scale mixing architectures, Pathformer~\cite{chenpathformer} adopts multi-scale patch representations and applies dual attention mechanisms across these patches to capture both global correlations and local details, thereby addressing temporal dependencies comprehensively.
 TimeMixer~\cite{wangtimemixer} captures temporal features by introducing a novel multi-scale mixing architecture, which comprises two key components: Past-Decomposable-Mixing, designed to leverage disentangled series for multi-scale representation learning, and Future-Multipredictor-Mixing, which ensembles complementary forecasting skills across multi-scale series to enhance prediction accuracy.

 While general time series forecasting methods have been applied to web service traffic prediction~\cite{pan2023magicscaler, zou2024optscaler,catillo2023survey}, these methods often overlook causal relationships between services.
 In contrast, our CCMPlus module computes a causal correlation matrix used to generate temporal features incorporating causal relationships, significantly improving web service traffic prediction accuracy.